Skip to content

 Once Doctor Strange, Sorcerer Supreme concluded, Doctor Strange became a supported character in the Marvel Universe for a long time.
 He got some miniseries, appeared in the new Defenders series (volume 2, not collected for now), got an out-of-continuity series within the Marvel Knights label, then got swept in the Bendis’ Avengers events.

-This is clearly not an exhaustive listing of all of Doctor Strange’s appearances during that time, just a list of the major books, and most of them (most of those New Avengers per example) are still light on Strange.
+This is clearly not an exhaustive listing of all of Doctor Strange’s appearances during that time, just a list of the major books, and most of them (most of those New Avengers for example) are still light on Strange.

 The Events Era!
 Doctor Strange was not considered big enough to get his own title back, but he did participate in multiple events.
 First in House of M (Reading order), then in Civil War, but barely (reading order).
 Just the main series, not the tie-ins.
 Next, he appeared in New Avengers, becoming a recurrent character during all of Bendis’s era: